 C-Level professional with more than 30 years of wireless telecommunications management experience in engineering, operations and technology development.
 While much of Tamara’s career was spent with national wireless providers she also has had successful stints consulting for Fortune 500 companies and leading technology start-ups.

 Tim “TK” Keanini, Product Line CTO for Analytics for Cisco

 An executive with a reputation for driving technical innovation, the identification and protection of intellectual properties, and the leadership required to acquire talent and assemble productive teams.
 Tim’s blend of talents are unique as he incorporates game development with his passion for information security accounting for both the social and technical aspects of a design.

 Specialties: Identifying talent & building Interdisciplinary teams, capturing invention for strategic intellectual property, game strategy, public speaking, competitive strategy, IT Operations, IT Architecture.

-Todd Nightingale, SVP, General Manager at Cisco Meraki
+Todd Nightingale, SVP, GM Enterprise Networking & Cloud at Cisco

 Todd Nightingale is the Senior Vice President and General Manager of Cisco Meraki.
 Nightingale joined Cisco with the Meraki acquisition in 2012 and took over as GM in 2013.
 He has led Meraki to deepen its focus on simplicity and initiatives pulling powerful Cisco technologies into the Meraki platform.